cryptiumlabs/juvix/doc/Witch/intro-to-witch.md

 In Witch, however, we use the following definitions of previously known terms:

--   The Solver effect is used for integration with external solvers via IO; we believe should suffice for the user to write, e.g. `SMT`, and handlers should implement internal strategies to choose between the different theories supported by solvers.
+-   The Solver effect is used for integration with external solvers via IO; we believe it should suffice for the user to write, e.g. `SMT`, and handlers should implement internal strategies to choose between the different theories supported by solvers.
 If the black-box approach to solvers presents itself a challenge, a specialisation of the